 If the cancer is blocking your bile duct, this can often be treated with a flexible plastic or metal tube called a stent.
 The stent holds the duct open, so it is no longer blocked.

-To help prevent infection, you will be given antibiotics before and after the procedure.
-You will probably need to stay in hospital for a few days.
+To help prevent infection, you given antibiotics before and after the procedure.
+You will probably need to stay in the hospital for a few days.

-If the cancer is causing a narrowing of the small intestine (duodenum) this can cause problems with your ability to eat and drink and leads to vomiting after meals.
+If the cancer-causing a narrowing of the small intestine (duodenum) this can cause problems with your ability to eat and drink and leads to vomiting after meals.
 A stent, larger than that used for the bile ducts, can be used and inserted into the duodenum to allow you to eat and drink, without nausea and/or vomiting